The Utah Teaching and Certification Resource

 How to Become a Teacher in Utah

 There are three levels of licensure in Utah.
-A Level 1 license is the initial certificate that teachers receive after completing a teacher preparation program and passing the Praxis II assessment.
+A Level 1 license is the initial certificate that teachers receive after completing a teacher preparation program and passing the Praxis Subject Assessments.
 Teacher candidates must be recommended for licensure by an accredited institution before a Level 1 certificate can be issued.
 Those who complete an alternative route to teaching certification or who are eligible for reciprocity from another state will also be granted a Level 1 license.